-- 1. When installing the developer unit, make sure that the connector (harness) is not caught under it. - 2.
+- 1. When installing the process unit, make sure that the connector (harness) is not caught under the developer unit. - 2.
 When closing the drawer of the equipment, make sure that the connector (harness) is not caught.

-3. Make sure that the harness on the upper part of the developer unit does not contact the frame of the equipment.
+3. Make sure that the harness on the upper part of the process unit does not contact the frame of the equipment.

-11.6.2 Developer material 🖭
+11.6.2 Developer material 🕬